uaka/CatFactsAPITest/README.md

 # **🐱 Cat Facts API Test**
-This project contains **automated tests** for the [Cat Facts API](https://catfact.ninja/) using **pytest** and **requests**.

-The tests verify that the API correctly returns **random cat facts** and **multiple facts**, ensuring the response format and data integrity.
+This project contains **automated tests** for the [Cat Facts API](https://catfact.ninja/) using **pytest** and **requests**.The tests verify that the API correctly returns **random cat facts** and **multiple facts**, ensuring the response format and data integrity.
 Many thanx to GPT and cats Kuzia 🐈‍⬛ and Bulka 😺 with supporting me during implementing this test task.
 This is my first python test automation experience!
 ---

 ## **📌 Test Cases**